mosse-security/mcsi-library/docs/platform/student-portfolio.md

 # Student Portfolio

-MCSI is special because it provides students with an opportunity to develop a portfolio of competencies.
-This portfolio can be used to demonstrate their abilities to potential employers and to help them advance in their careers.
-The portfolio can also be used to assess their own progress and identify areas in which they need to continue to develop their skills.
+At MCSI, you have the opportunity to develop a portfolio of competencies that can help you demonstrate your abilities to potential employers and advance in your career.
+This portfolio can also serve as a tool to assess your progress and identify areas in which you need to continue to develop your skills.

 The following image is an [example](https://students.mosse-institute.com/student/9arEjhf18Wdej3PFcVKAaQBWK322) of a portfolio: